 If you cannot enter U, I, O, P, J, K, L, M, and so on, the Num Lk key may be activated.
 Check that the Num lock indicator light is unlit.
-If the Num lock indicator is lit, press the Num Lk key to turn it off before entering these characters.
+If the Num lock indicator is lit, press the Fn+Num Lk keys to turn it off before entering these characters.